matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 architecture was not needed.

-**Temporal context is the largest single effect.** Stripping the temporal half out of the graph model — predicting from one four-second window instead of a sequence — costs **0.18 to 0.24**.
+**Temporal context is the largest single effect.** Stripping the temporal half out of the graph model so predicting from one four-second window instead of a sequence, costs **0.18 to 0.24**.
 Nothing else in the study comes close.
 Reaction time is a slow state, not an instantaneous readout.

 **Fewer features beat more.** Fifteen greedily selected features beat all 51 in three of the four